RentadroneCL/Web-API/README.md

 After we have prepared the data and saved all necessary files it is time to start creating the API to serve our model from.

-**NOTE:** There are several methods for saving a model, each with its own sets of pros and cons you may change in function of your necesities.
+**NOTE:** There are several methods for saving a model, each with its own sets of pros and cons you may change in function of your necessity.

 ### Run it